IGNF/TP_iTowns/TP.md

 ## Introduction — What are we building and why?

 This lab walks through the construction of a **3D geographic viewer** for the Paris metropolitan area.
-Unlike a classic 2D web map (Leaflet, OpenLayers in flat mode), iTowns renders data on a **globe** with real terrain relief.
-Buildings can be extruded in 3D, and the camera can tilt to produce oblique views — similar to what you would expect from Google Earth, but entirely in the browser and powered by open French public data.
+Unlike a classic 2D web map (Leaflet, OpenLayers in flat mode), iTowns renders data on a **globe** with real terrain elevation.
+Buildings can be extruded in 3D, and the camera can tilt to produce oblique views — similar to what you would expect from Google Earth, but entirely configurable, customizable and powered by open French public data.

 The demo serves two purposes: